 Full-Bodied Drape Style:

 Those who look classy with a mysterious move can choose drape styling.
 A lightweight gown is a good option for the first date.
-However, a full-bodied dramatic drape can select for red carpet events.
+However, a full-bodied dramatic drape can be selected for red carpet events.
 So divas!
 Pick up your drape style with your full-on swag.